sankalp-acl/deploy_LLMs_using_huggingface_AWS_CDK/README.md

-# Welcome to your CDK TypeScript project
+# Deploying a large language model (LLM) to Amazon SageMaker using the AWS CDK

-This is a blank project for CDK development with TypeScript.
+This project makes use of the AWS CDK construct `aws-sagemaker-huggingface-llm`.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.